One common insurance plan that Singaporeans have is the endowment savings plan.

 DBS offers a 0.95%/year interest for their 12 months fixed deposits.

-But from time to time, there are promotional fixed D rates.
+But from time to time, there are promotional fixed deposit rates.

 These rates can range from 1-2%.

-Like the savings account with criteria, promotional fixed deposit rates may not be a long term solution.
+Promotional fixed deposit rates may not be a long term solution, and they’re usually for a few years only.

 Banks may try to attract people to park money with them by coming up with these promotions because they’re able to capitalise on the influx of money.
 But, they can change the rates anytime.